natanalt/fmt-nasm/README.md

 # Formatted print macros
 This repository contains a macro file for NASM for formatted printing.
-Format strings are analyzed during assembly and have according assembly code generated for them which writes matching output at runtime.
+Format strings are analysed during assembly and have according assembly code generated for them which writes matching output at runtime.

-Currently only 16 bit code generation is supported.
+Currently only 16 bit code generation is supported, but 32-bit support shouldn't be too hard to add.

 ## Usage
 One macro is provided, called `print`: